spine-examples/Hello-ProtoData/README.md

 # Hello-ProtoData
-An example on code generation with ProtoData
+An example on code generation with ProtoData.